 - How to remove website data, such as cookies

-To make your browsing experience more efficient, web browsers cache data, which means they store files on your computer.
-They do this so when you return to a website, you don’t need to download all if its elements.
-For example, if you regularly view a web page that contains a number of graphics, not downloading those graphics will save time, and save bandwidth, both for you and for the web host.
+To make your browsing experience more efficient, web browsers cache data, which means they store files on your computer so when you return to a website, you don’t need to download all if its elements.
+For example, if you regularly view a web page that contains a number of graphics, not downloading those graphics again will save time, and save bandwidth, both for you and for the web host.

 Sometimes, however, you may want or need to delete that cache.
 This is a first-line troubleshooting technique when you are having difficulty displaying web pages.
 Different browsers have different methods for doing this, and Apple’s Safari makes this complicated, for some reason.
 Here’s how you can delete your Safari browser cache.

 Turn on Develop Mode

 In older versions of Safari, it was easy to delete the web cache.
 (See this article for instructions).
 But to access the Empty Caches menu item in the current version of Safari, you need to turn on Develop mode.